spacepy/dbprocessing/docs/developer/tables.rst

 .. sql:table:: file

-   A single data file; conceptually maps to a single file on disk.
+   A single data :ref:`file <concepts_files>`; conceptually maps to a single file on disk.
 Related, but not identical, to :py:class:`~dbprocessing.Diskfile.Diskfile` and :py:class:`~dbprocessing.DBfile.DBfile`.
 Much of this information is populated by the :py:class:`~dbprocessing.inspector.inspector`.
 See also :py:meth:`~dbprocessing.DButils.DButils.addFile`.